Matt Parkinson JS

 Skill level: Intermediate Bladesmithing and / or Blacksmithing skills required!

-FULL as of 11/13, click ENROLL NOW to join the wait list
+Full as of 1/10, please click ENROLL NOW to join the wait list

 The sword is an object of power.
 The sword conjures images in our minds of Knights thoughts of chivalry of kings and heroic deeds in ages long past.
 In the hand, a well-made sword makes you feel like you can stand against anything.
 But swords are not just long knives, they are a thing unto there selves.
 Swords were the highest technology of their time and were venerated like nothing else made.
 The smiths that forged these blades were and are a breed apart, this six day class will covering the basics of forging, grinding, heat treatment of swords blades along with the of fitting out the furniture.
 Something that can be a challenging and rewarding change from the more common knifemaking.